School of Architecture and Planning

 ARC 2133.
 Principles of Architectural Structures.
 (3-0) 3 Credit Hours.

 Prerequisite: Enrollment as an ARC or IDE major.
 An introduction to the principles of architectural structures as related to architectural design.
-Includes consideration of spatial, structural, and aesthetic issues of building structural systems, and introduces structural behavior, forces and responses in structural systems.
-Course Fees: DL01 $75; SAP1 $25; STSA $15.
+Includes consideration of spatial, structural, and aesthetic issues of building structural systems, and introduces structural behavior, forces, and responses in structural systems.
+Course Fee: DL01 $75; SAP1 $25; STSE $30.

 Prerequisite: Enrollment as an ARC or IDE major and have passed Gateway.
-Continued development of design processes through the exploration of the nature and impact of place, land, and climate within the design process.
+Continued development of design processes through experiential learning in the exploration of the nature and impact of place, land, and climate within the design process.
 Focuses on the design of environmentally responsive buildings that includes consideration of structure, material, space, form, site, climate, and context.
 Utilizes a range of digital tools, environments, and platforms.
-Course Fees: SAP1 $25; STSA $30; DL01 $150.
+Includes continued production and exhibition of the design portfolio.
+Course Fee: SAP1 $25; STSE $60; DL01 $150.

-Prerequisites: ARC 2156.
-Continued development and refinement of design processes through the exploration of the nature and impact of place, city, and culture within the design of human environments.
+Prerequisite: ARC 2156.
+Continued development and refinement of design processes through experiential learning in the exploration of the nature and impact of site, place, city, and culture within the design of human environments.
 Focuses on the design of place-specific buildings that includes consideration of structure, material, space, form, site, climate, and urban context.
 Utilizes a range of more advanced digital tools, environments, and platforms in design and representation.
-Course Fees: SAP1 $25; STSA $30.
+Includes continued production and exhibition of the design portfolio.
+Course fees: SAP1 $25; STSE $60.

 ARC 2233.
 Principles of Environmental Systems.
 (3-0) 3 Credit Hours.

 Prerequisite: Enrollment as an ARC or IDE major.
 Introduction to the design of environmentally responsive buildings and the natural and artificial systems that support them.
-Includes consideration of topics such as, embodied energy, active and passive heating and cooling, indoor air quality, solar orientation, daylighting and artificial illumination, acoustics, and building services systems.
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
+Includes consideration of topics such as embodied energy, active and passive heating and cooling, indoor air quality, solar orientation, daylighting and artificial illumination, acoustics, and building services systems.
+Course Fee: SAP1 $25; STSE $30; DL01 $75.

 Introduction to the history of architecture, urbanism, and material culture from prehistory to the late Middle Ages.
 Explores the varied ways in which architecture reflects and shapes the social, religious, and political concerns of civilizations in the global context.
 May be applied toward the core curriculum requirement in Creative Arts.
-Course Fees: LRC1 $12; SAP1 $25; STSA $15; DL01 $75.
+Course Fees: LRC1 $12; SAP1 $25; STSE $30; DL01 $75.

 Introduction to the history of architecture, urbanism, and material culture from the Renaissance to the mid-19th century.
 Explores the varied ways in which architecture reflects and shapes the social, religious, and political concerns of civilizations in the global context.
 May be applied toward the Core Curriculum requirement in Language, Philosophy and Culture.
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
+Course Fees: SAP1 $25; STSE $30; DL01 $75.

 Prerequisite: ARC 1313, ARC 1331, and enrollment as an Architecture or an Interior Design major or consent of instructor.
 Advanced exploration of graphic processes and techniques utilized in the analysis, design, visualization, or construction of human environments.
 May be repeated for credit when topics vary.
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30; DL01 $75.

 Prerequisites: ARC 1313 and ARC 1331, or consent of instructor.
 Advanced exploration of digital graphic design, theory, and communication modes and techniques utilized in the design of human environments for representation, analysis, and visualization.
 May be repeated for credit when the topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ARC 3433.
 Topics in Architecture and Thought.
 (3-0) 3 Credit Hours.

 Prerequisites: ARC 2166 or consent of instructor.
 A lecture/seminar course that provides students the opportunity to explore a variety of architectural ideas, concepts, theories, approaches, or topics related to architectural design.
 May be repeated for credit when topics vary.
-Course Fees: DL01 $75; SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course fees: DL01 $75; SAP1 $25; STSE $30.

 ARC 3613.
 History of Modern Architecture.
 (3-0) 3 Credit Hours.